 - Derive from accounting adjustments

 - Cannot be spent

-- Include: revaluation reserve and capital adjustment account
+- Include: revaluation reserve and capital adjustment

+account

 Opening Balances These are the same as the previous year's closing balances.
-Total comprehensive income This is £2.1m and agrees with the Comprehensive Income and Expenditure Account.
+Total comprehensive income This is £5.83m and agrees with the Comprehensive Income and Expenditure Account.
 Adjustments between accounting basis & funding basis under regs.
 These are made as the result of regulation and are adjustments that are required by accounting standards or statute.
 For example, accounting standards require depreciation to be charged to the general fund to represent the cost of assets used in the delivery of services.
 Statute however requires that these are removed from the general fund in order to calculate the amount of useable general fund reserves.
-Overall net adjustments of (£9.4m) have been made to the useable reserves.
+Overall net adjustments of (£16.46m) have been made to the useable reserves.
 Transfers to/from earmarked reserves and between reserves (voluntary transfers) These are made as a result of the authority's decisions.
 Voluntary transfers include the earmarking of reserves, which is the setting aside of cash to fund specific longer-term objectives & spend.
-The main transfers in year have been into the general fund and HRA invest-to-save reserves, Section 31 grant reserve, commercial property reserve and the insurance reserve.
-Closing Balances These agree with the figures shown in the Balance Sheet with total usable reserves of £113m and unusable reserves of £553m.
+The main transfers in year have been into the general fund and HRA invest- to-save reserves, NRL reserve, general fund repairs reserve, commercial property reserve and the insurance reserve.
+Closing Balances These agree with the figures shown in the Balance Sheet with total usable reserves of £123.38m and unusable reserves of £580.73m.

-A description of each of the Council's useable reserves and the amount held in the reserve as at the end of 2018/19 is shown below.
+A description of each of the Council's useable reserves and the amount held in the reserve as at the end of 2019/20 is shown below.